omkar1610/dfslabServer/day20-AVL Trees/README.md

 * Fix `print_tree().` `print_pstree()` works fine, but you need xelatex to compile and view the resultant pdf file that contains pictures of the tree.

+# Instr

+* Copy the output of driver and paste in tree.tex and then run overleaf with XeLatex compiler